Halleran History, Family Crest & Coats of Arms

 The name Halleran originally appeared in Gaelic as O hAllmhurain, which is derived from the word allmhurach, which means pirate.

 The surname Halleran was first found in counties of Clare and Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island, where they held a family seat from very ancient times.

-Important Dates for the Halleran family
+Early History of the Halleran family

 This web page shows only a small excerpt of our Halleran research.
 Another 69 words (5 lines of text) are included under the topic Early Halleran History in all our PDF Extended History products and printed products wherever possible.

 The recording of names in Ireland in the Middle Ages was an inconsistent endeavor at best due to competing dialects and languages, and the general illiteracy of the population.
 Research into the name Halleran revealed many spelling variations, including Halloran, O'Halloran, Haloran and others.

 Early Notables of the Halleran family (pre 1700)